timothyarthur/annotate/README.md

   - these functions are idempotent: clipping images will only be fetched if they are not already present (otherwise it will output "No fetching [image]"), and the clippings.csv will always be regenerated from all the annotations, regardless of whether they are old or new.
-  - note that the rake task needs to look at the annotations as rendered in the site, so you must run ```jekyll build``` before running the rake task.
-Otherwise you will see errors like ```error: pathspec 'annotations/heresies_01' did not match any file(s) known to git.```
-    If this happens, just run ```jekyll build``` and then run the rake task again.
-(This requirement will be removed in a future release.)